Latest: Continuing impact of lockdown on loan offers

 - More than £10,000: 12 years.

-- Funding operates on a first-come, first-served basis and is subject to availability.
+- Funding operates on a first-come, first-served basis and is subject to availability, or until the end of the financial year – whichever is sooner.

 - After we receive your application, we’ll assess whether you're eligible and carry out affordability and credit checks.
 If your application is successful, we will send you a loan offer.

 - You cannot start work on any installations until you’ve received the loan offer in writing.
-When you do receive the loan offer, you have up to six months to carry the work out and claim your funding.
+If you receive a loan offer this financial year you have up to six months to carry the work out and claim your funding.

 - You may be able to combine the Home Energy Scotland Loan with other schemes and incentives; eligibility for the loan is not indicative of eligibility for any other programmes of support.
-Call us on 0808 808 2282 for more information.
+Call us on 0808 808 2282 or email us for more information.

 - Self-builders can apply for home renewables systems under the loan (not energy efficiency).
 You will need to provide planning permission documents with your application and title deeds with your claim.